CAS for Development

 docker-compose logs cas

-You can check if CAS is still running by executing:
+You can check if CAS is still running by executing the following:

 docker-compose up -d cas